princeton-nlp/DensePhrases/README.md

 ## Playing with a DensePhrases Demo
 There are two ways of using DensePhrases demo.
 1. You can simply use the [demo] that we are serving on our server (Wikipedia scale).
-The running demo is using `dph-nqsqd3-multi5-pb2_opq96-multi5` (NQ=40.8 EM) as a query encoder and `dph-nqsqd3-multi5-pb2_1_20181220_concat` as a phrase index.
+The running demo is using `densephrases-multi-query-multi` (NQ=40.8 EM) as a query encoder and `dph-nqsqd3-multi5-pb2_1_20181220_concat` as a phrase index.
-2. You can run the demo on your own server where you can change the phrase index (obtained from [here](#creating-a-custom-phrase-index-with-densephrases)) or the query encoder (e.g., to `dph-nqsqd3-multi5-pb2_opq96-nq`).
+2. You can run the demo on your own server where you can change the phrase index (obtained from [here](#creating-a-custom-phrase-index-with-densephrases)) or the query encoder (e.g., to `densephrases-multi-query-nq`).

 The minimum resource requirement for running the full Wikipedia scale demo is:
 * 100GB RAM